paulrobertlloyd/paulrobertlloyd-v4/src/_content/discussions/2009-06-29-social_media_icons.md

   content: |
     Hi Paul,

-    Just wanted to let you know that I've used your icons (with credit, as required by the license!) in a site I've created: <http://pubwich.org/>
+    Just wanted to let you know that I’ve used your icons (with credit, as required by the license!) in a site I’ve created: <http://pubwich.org/>

     Thanks again for your work!